NihalPandey5060/Transfer_Learning/README.md

 # Transfer_Learning
-Performing Transfer Learning using a MobileNet to classify Images
+Performing Transfer Learning using a MobileNet to classify data and understand the basics of it